 - Terminated the previous practice of discharging acidic, metalliferous solutions into the Edith River

 - Pioneered the use of micronized limestone as an efficient and cost-effective method of treating large volumes of acidic solutions

 - Implemented treatment protocols resulting in the treatment of over 11 million cubic meters (approximately 4,400 Olympic swimming pools) to a final pH of 7.2 and the removal of over 99.9% of the contained metals

 - Worked with the Northern Territory EPA to develop algorithms (based on extensive testing) to allow automated discharge of treated water in compliance with NT standards for the protection of flora and fauna in the waters of the NT

 - Adopted a policy of transparency and developed real-time, web-based reporting systems that allow the community to monitor our performance

 Vista Gold is proud to be a responsible partner with the NT community in the protection of the water resources that are vital to the indigenous owners, local communities, agriculture and fishermen.
-We look forward to the construction of a new project at Mt Todd which will include a water treatment plant and engineered solutions to eliminate the generation of ARD in the future.
+Future construction of the Mt Todd mine will include a water treatment plant and engineered solutions to eliminate the generation of ARD.

 |Environmental Impact Statement

 |Mt Todd Water Treatment SME Published Report April 2016